Best-Lock

 Best-Lock Construction Toys is a brand of plastic building bricks that are compatible with Lego.
 Best-Lock Group Limited, which manufacture the bricks, is based in Colne, Lancashire, England.

 History

 Best-Lock was founded in 1997 by Torsten Geller after he looked into the legalities of Lego and other clones.

+In 2000, Lego filed a three-dimensional trademark for its mini-figures, which Best Lock had duplicated since 1998.
+In 2012, Best Lock sued to get the trademark revoked.
+On June 16, 2015, European Court of Justice upheld Lego's figure trademark.
+Lego had in 2009 filed its copyright claims into a U.S. Customs database that led to the seizure of Best-Lock shipments coming in from Asia.
+In October 2011, Lego filed in US District Court in Hartford filed against Best-Lock over the mini-figure trademark.

+Best-Lock bricks can be connected to Lego bricks.
+These bricks alternate Best-Lock then Lego in pairs, from left to right.

 Best-Lock has been involved with multiple legal cases involving Lego.
 The company moved in 1998 against Lego's exclusivity claims to toy-block design.
 Best-Lock won the case, thus allowing them to sell sets in Germany.
 They defeated a patent challenge from Lego in 2004.
 In a further case in 2009, Lego was denied trademark protection for the shape of its bricks.

 Best-Lock merged with Cobi, a Polish building block manufacturer in 2006.
 The merger has since yielded co-branded building block toys.

 In 2000, Lego filed a three-dimensional trademark for its mini-figures, which Best Lock had duplicated since 1998.
 In 2012, Best-Lock sued to have the trademark revoked, but the European Court of Justice upheld Lego's figure trademark.